alishbaa90/AI-Second-Brain/README.md

-# 🧠 AI Second Brain
+# 🧠 AI Second Brain for Developers

 A full-stack, production-grade personal AI memory system for developers.
 It remembers conversations, stores project context, and lets you search past decisions using natural language — answering questions like "What did we decide about the database schema last week?"